ToothlessGear/node-gcm/README.md

 ## Usage

-More features will come soon...
+More features, such as multicast-messaging and a sample webserver, will come soon.

 ```js
 var gcm = require('./lib/node-gcm');